 Under Ms. McCallum's leadership, OPR upholds a strong commitment to effectively manage public disclosure and provide outstanding customer service.
 In implementing Lobbying Disclosure Act requirements, OPR adopts measures to improve filer compliance and initiates successful quality control measures.
 OPR also maintains public and online access to financial disclosure documents of Members and staff, as well as other disclosure documents including reimbursed travel reports required by the Senate Gift Rule, registration of mass mailings, political fund designations, and supervisors’ reports on individuals performing Senate services.

-Jan has been an Executive Assistant to the Chair of the FEC, a member of The President’s Commission on Federal Ethics Law Reform, U.S Ambassador to the World Administrative Radio Conference, General Counsel of the Republican National Committee, Special Recount Counsel to the Virginia Attorney General, and a member of the Virginia Governor’s Commission on Government Finance Reform.
-He also has been a member of international election observer delegations to foreign countries including The Philippines, Nicaragua, Hungary, and Pakistan.
+Mr. Baran began his career as counsel and Assistant to the Chair of the Federal Election Commission, He went on to serve as General Counsel of the George H.W.
+Bush campaign for president and General Counsel of the Republican National Committee.
+Later, he served as a member of The President’s Commission on Federal Ethics Law Reform, Special Recount Counsel to the Virginia Attorney General, and member of the Virginia Governor’s Commission on Government Finance Reform.
+He has been a member of international observer delegations to numerous elections around the world, including in the Philippines, Nicaragua, Hungary and Pakistan.

 John Sassaman is Chief Counsel, Ethics and Compliance, Government Operations, for The Boeing Company.
 Sassaman is responsible for enterprise legal support on a range of federal and state regulatory and policy issues, including those involving Boeing’s ethics program, campaign finance and lobbying laws, hiring of former government officials, engagements with federal and state officials, business courtesies and hospitalities, and conflict of interest.